 Cure Violence is deeply concerned about the continuing violence in Syria.
 We are particularly concerned about the impact the current violence is having on increasing non-conflict-related violence — both now and after the end of the current conflict.
-With this in mind, Cure Violence partnered with American Islamic Congress and FREE Syria from June-October 2013 to train over 130 activists from Syria in the Cure Violence approach to interrupting and stopping the spread of violence.
+With this in mind, Cure Violence worked from June-October 2013 to train over 130 activists from Syria in the Cure Violence approach to interrupting and stopping the spread of violence.

 The program focused on providing an understanding of the contagious nature of violence and the fact that it’s spread can be contained using proven methods.
 Although highly skeptical at first, the majority of those trained came to fully appreciate the theory and to see how it could apply in their own lives, even in the midst of an active conflict.

 Working with our partners, we adapted existing training materials to address the situation in Syria.
 These adapted materials were shown to a focus group comprised of Syrians and Syrian expatriates and then further refined before presenting to the first cohort of Syrian trainees in Gaziantep, Turkey in August.
-Cure Violence staff trained two Syrian trainers who had been engaged by AIC for the explicit purposes of conducting these trainings.
-They did an excellent job of learning the material and presenting it to the trainees.
-From August-November, 2013, AIC carried out seven trainings, reaching 133 Syrians.
-The training participants were selected by the organization FREE Syria, largely through its network of Local Coordination Committees.
+Cure Violence staff trained two Syrian trainers who were then responsible for presenting the material to the trainees.
+From August-November, 2013, seven trainings were conducted, reaching 133 Syrians.
+The training participants were selected from a variety of locations, with many having some affiliation with Local Coordination Committees.

 The training modules addressed the following topics: